Home » 8 Questions to See if You Are Viewed as Rude in Emails

 If you answer yes to any of the following questions, you are most likely being viewed as rude.

-Do you forward emails without comment?
+• Do you forward emails without comment?

 Forwarding without taking the time to write a comment about why you are forwarding that particular email to that person will cause you to be viewed as rude.
 If you don’t want to make this effort — don’t bother forwarding it.

-Do you disregard requests from others who ask that you not forward emails to them?
+• Do you disregard requests from others who ask that you not forward emails to them?

-Not everyone wants to receive all those “informative” emails you think are so important.
+Not everyone wants to receive all those “informative” emails you think are important.
 Especially if you are forwarding without comment or considering by clicking Send to your entire address book.

-Do you send overly large unexpected attachments?
+• Do you send overly large, unexpected attachments?

-Do you send business attachments after business hours?
+• Do you send business attachments after business hours?

-Send large unexpected attachments after business hours that could cause inboxes to fill, and you will be viewed as rude.
+You will be viewed as rude if you send large, unexpected attachments after business hours, which could fill inboxes.
 Only send business attachments when they are expected and during business hours.

-Do you start every email with a greeting and a closing?
+• Do you start every email with a greeting and a closing?

-Do you jump for the website’s contact link?
+• Do you jump for the website’s contact link?

+You should first search the site and read any available information.
+What does it say when you ask about information provided for convenience?
 Not searching first will reflect that your time is more important than the site owners.
-Who will jump to answer emails from anyone that is viewed as rude?
+Who will jump to answer emails from anyone who is viewed as rude?

-Do you use multiple !!! or ??? in your emails?
+• Do you use multiple !!! or ??? in your emails?

 Overuse of punctuation to make a point will make a point.
 Not only will you come off as sarcastic and condescending — you can be viewed as rude.